thutahw/tp/docs/UserGuide.md

 Parameter Name | Description
 ---------------|------------
-PATIENT_ID     | The index of the patient in the most recently displayed list.
+INDEX     | The index of the patient in the most recently displayed list.
 It must be a positive integer.
 DATETIME       | The date followed by the time of the appointment.
 It must be in <ins>DD-MM-YYYY HH:MM</ins> format.
 E.g. 20-01-2020 15:00
-DESCRIPTION    | The description of the appointment.
+TIME           | The time of the appointment.
+It must be in <ins>HH:MM</ins> format.
+E.g. 15:00 DESCRIPTION    | The description of the appointment.
 It can be <ins>any text</ins> -- alphanumerical, special characters etc. are allowed.
 E.g. Wrist fracture check-up #3
 TAG            | The tag related to the appointment.
 It must only be <ins>alphanumerical</ins> and must not contain spaces or special characters.
 Can have multiple tags.
 E.g. Xray
 NRIC           | The nric of the patient.
 It must start and end with a capital letter and contain 7 numbers in between them.
 E.g. S1234567A
 DURATION       | The duration of the appointment.

 **Format:**<br>
-`addappt id/ID on/DATETIME dur/DURATION desc/DESCRIPTION [t/TAG]`
+`addappt INDEX on/DATETIME dur/DURATION desc/DESCRIPTION [tag/TAG]`
-`addappt nric/NRIC on/DATETIME dur/DURATION desc/DESCRIPTION [t/TAG]`
+`addappt nric/NRIC on/DATETIME dur/DURATION desc/DESCRIPTION [tag/TAG]`
+`addappt INDEX at/TIME dur/DURATION desc/DESCRIPTION [tag/TAG]`
+`addappt nric/NRIC at/TIME dur/DURATION desc/DESCRIPTION [tag/TAG]`

 **Example:**<br>
-1. Type `addappt id/1 on/11-10-2020 12:30 desc/Removal of braces. t/DrGoh t/1HR` into the command box.
+1. Type `addappt 1 on/11-10-2020 12:30 dur/60 desc/Removal of braces. tag/DrGoh tag/1HR` into the command box.
 2. Press `Enter` on your keyboard.

 **Outcome:**